Health Library

-What Is a Oral Glucose Tolerance Test (OGTT)?
+What Is an Oral Glucose Tolerance Test (OGTT)?

-Your healthcare provider may order this test along with other blood work to help diagnose any problem.
+Your healthcare provider may order this test along with other blood work to help diagnose any problems with the way your child’s body handles sugar.

 Discussing the test ahead of time with your child is helpful.